-It can be useful to have an audible indication of each spike as it is added to a template.
 If you have a sound card, turn this on to hear a tone for each spike.
 A different tone is played for each template code; the tone is not related to the spike shape.
 A low-pitched tone is played for a spike that matches no template, and a high-pitched tone for spikes that match templates numbered higher than 20.
 The short-cut key is Ctrl+U.

-If you have no sound card the effect is operating system dependent (there may be no sound at all on some systems).
-With a sound card, there are limits on the maximum spike rate imposed by the operating system and the fact that sounds have to last much longer that the spikes for you to hear the tones!
+There are limits on the maximum spike rate imposed by the operating system and the fact that sounds have to last much longer that the spikes for you to hear the tones!